 PHP Version Incompatibilities

 If you're cloning from a server running PHP 7.4 to one running PHP 8.3, plugins and themes that rely on deprecated functions may break.
-This is actually valuable information because it tells you what needs updating.
-But it can be alarming if you're not expecting it.
+Common symptoms include fatal errors on activation, white screens on specific pages, or deprecated function warnings filling your error log.

 SSL Configuration

 Cloning a site that runs on HTTPS to a staging environment without SSL configured will cause mixed content warnings, broken assets, and potential redirect loops.
-Either set up SSL on the staging environment or update the site URL to use HTTP during development.

 Caching Layers